opendp/opendp/docs/source/api/user-guide/index.rst

 ==============

 This user guide gives a top-down picture of OpenDP;
-it complements the bottom-up view provided by the `Python API Reference <../python/index.html>`_.
+it complements the bottom-up view provided by the :doc:`Python API Reference <../python/index>`.

 .. _feature-listing: